Emily Heath-Gray reflects on building a values-led business with purpose — and interviews a fellow founder doing the same.

 Because building a healthy business isn’t just a personal question.
 It’s a collective one.

-Amelia is the founder of Add One, a platform making it easier for people to meet their friends of friends.
-After a decade in advertising and marketing, she set out to solve a problem she deeply cared about.
-Add One launched six months ago and has hosted 50 dinners across Amsterdam, Paris, Lisbon and London, with more to come.
+After a decade in advertising and marketing, she set out to solve a problem she deeply cared about: the erosion of real connection.
+In just six months, Add One has hosted 50 dinners across Amsterdam, Paris, Lisbon and London, with more to come.

-Her business addresses a problem we’re all feeling: the erosion of real connection.
-Add One is quickly becoming a powerful alternative to the algorithmic disappointment of social media apps.
+It’s quickly becoming a meaningful alternative to the algorithmic disappointment of social apps.

 What does a healthy business look like to you right now?